Assassin's Creed III: Plot

-In the present, Desmond retrieves batteries to activate the Temple, while being hunted by the Templar Daniel Cross.
+In the present, Desmond retrieves batteries from Manhattan and Brazil to activate the Temple, while being hunted by the Templar Daniel Cross.
 After William is captured while trying to recover the final battery, Desmond storms Abstergo's headquarters in Rome, kills Cross and Warren Vidic, and rescues his father, reconciling with him.

 Connor becomes conflicted about eliminating the Templars and hopes to work with Haytham toward peace and freedom.
 However, Haytham remains convinced of the necessity to control the nation by replacing Washington with Lee.
 Lee is disgraced by Washington for attempting to sabotage the outcome of the Battle of Monmouth and takes refuge in Fort George.
-Connor infiltrates the fort, but finds Haytham instead and is forced to kill him.
-Connor eventually tracks down and assassinates Lee, retrieving the Key given to him by Haytham.
+Connor infiltrates the fort, but is confronted by Haytham and reluctantly kills him.
+Connor eventually tracks down and assassinates Lee, retrieving the key given to him by Haytham.
 Returning to his village, Connor finds it abandoned and the Crystal Ball left behind.
 Instructed by Juno to conceal the key, Connor buries it in the grave of Achilles' son, Connor Davenport.

 Desmond retrieves the key and accesses the Temple's inner chambers, where Juno reveals that he can save the world at the cost of his own life.
 Minerva appears, opposing the plan as it will free Juno, who was sealed in the Temple to prevent her from conquering humanity.
 Juno explains that if the solar flare occurs, Desmond will become a messiah-like figure to other survivors and will be revered as a god after his death, but will have his legacy manipulated to control future generations.
 Desmond chooses to sacrifice himself to save humanity and give them the opportunity to fight Juno.

 An epilogue scene set in 1783 details the end of Connor's journey.
 Despite eliminating the Colonial Templars and ensuring the Revolution's success, Connor feels that he failed to protect his people, who are still being oppressed.
 Nevertheless, he resolves to continue fighting for a better future.
-(Note: In a cut-ending monologue, Connor acknowledges that Haytham was right about the Founding Fathers only pursuing their own interests, and regrets being unable to reconcile with his father or unite the Assassins and Templars in their goals.
+(Note: In a cut ending monologue, Connor acknowledges that Haytham was right about the Founding Fathers only pursuing their own interests, and regrets being unable to reconcile with his father or unite the Assassins and Templars in their goals.
 However, he refuses to accept defeat, believing the Assassins will one day succeed and humanity will change for the better.
 This monologue is included in the novel Assassin's Creed: Forsaken.)
 In the present, a voiceover directs the player to locate several 'pivot points' across the virtual representation of Colonial America.
-Once collected, the voiceover informs them that they have connected to the cloud (Assassin's Creed IV: Black Flag).
+Once collected, the voiceover informs them that they have connected to the cloud.